 The future of public sector HR will not belong to organizations that stay busiest.
 It will belong to organizations that build stronger workforce systems, prepare leaders before the vacancy hits, and stop mistaking activity for strategy.
 That shift requires honesty, operational discipline, and a willingness to redesign what is no longer working.

 For Texas municipalities and public agencies, the question is no longer whether workforce strain is real.
-The question is whether leadership is willing to treat HR as a serious design function capable of fixing the underlying system.
+The question is whether leadership is willing to treat HR in the public sector as a serious design function capable of fixing the underlying system.
 That is where the next era of public sector HR begins.

 If your agency is dealing with supervisory inconsistency, succession risk, or workforce instability, book a strategy call to identify the system-level breakdowns behind the symptoms.